 Jim's James' language and knowledge about the classics is astonishing.
 When he has his fevered dreams due to the snake bite, he imagines conversations with Voltaire, Rousseau, and Locke, philosophers from the Age of Enlightenment.
 James can read and write.
 His most prized possession is a pencil and later a book in which he can write his thoughts.
 It is important to write about his life, so it has meaning.

 At one point James ends up being sold to a man who has a traveling minstrel troupe.
 James has a fine tenor voice and is forced to put black polish on his face before the performance.
 A Black man pretending to be a White man, pretending to a Black man.
 Preposterous and silly but also deadly serious.
 The songs they sang were slave ballads that both Don and I sang in elementary school.
-This point made up turn off the audiobook and gasp with horror to think such songs were still being sung by school kids 100 years after the Civil War and Emancipation!!!
+At this point we turned off the audiobook and gasped with horror to think such songs were still being sung by school kids 100 years after the Civil War and Emancipation!!!

 This is my first Percival Everett book but it won't be my last.